womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-dapp-overview/5-writing-a-test-script.md

 # Writing a Test Script

 We can test our smart contract locally before we deploy to a testnet so we can make sure it works as intended.
+A testnet (test network) is an alternative blockchain network used to run and test programs before releasing updates to the mainnet (main network).

 Create a file in the `scripts` folder called `run.js`.
 We will start by importing hardhat at the top of file so we can use it later.